SteelCompendium/data-md-dse/Bestiary/Kobold Venator.md

   target: 1 creature or object
   t1: 2 damage; 1 [[Restrained|restrained]] (save ends)
   t2: 5 damage; 2 [[Restrained|restrained]] (save ends)
+  effects:
+  - name: 3 Malice
+    effect: 'Creatures and objects [[Restrained|restrained]] by this ability take 2 fire damage at the start of each of their turns. '

 ```